 - Get your child medical care.
 Your child may not be able to tell you exactly what happened while she was not under adult supervision or if she is hurt.
 Accordingly, you want to make sure that a healthcare provider examines her to identify and treat any potential problems.

 - Request an incident report.
 The daycare should complete an incident report about your child’s wandering.

 - Talk to a Texas daycare injury attorney.
 An attorney can explain your child’s rights to you and help you secure your child’s fair recovery.

 We recognize that it is often overwhelming to choose a safe daycare and to know what to do after your child is hurt at daycare.
 We want to make these things as easy as possible for Texas parents.
-Accordingly, we encourage you to download free copies of our guides, 11 Tips to Help Parents Choose a Safe Daycare and A Five-Step Guide for Parents Dealing With a Daycare Injury, then call us directly with any questions.
+Accordingly, we encourage you to download a free copy of our guide, A Five-Step Guide for Parents Dealing With a Daycare Injury, then call us directly with any questions.